owasp-amass/amass/CONTRIBUTING.md

   * `git remote add origin git@github.com:foo/amass.git`

 Now `origin` refers to the foo fork and `upstream` refers to the OWASP version.
-So foo can `git push -u origin master` to update his/her fork, and make pull requests to OWASP from there.
+So foo can `git push -u origin develop` to update his/her fork, and make pull requests to OWASP from there.
 Of course, replace `foo` with your git handle.

 To pull in updates from the original repo, run

     * `git fetch upstream`
-    * `git rebase upstream/master` (or whatever branch you want)
+    * `git rebase upstream/main` (or whatever branch you want)

-Please don't make Pull Requests to `master`.
+Please do not make pull requests to `main`.

 ### Development Procedure:
 - the latest state of development is on `develop`